iLampard/batch_norm_lstm/README.md

 - A batch normalization operation for each time step has been implemented based on the [discussion](https://github.com/OlavHN/bnlstm/issues/7).
-- For the purpose of practising Tensorflow, I have coded the LSTM structure by myself instead of using build-in layer.
+- For the purpose of practising Tensorflow, I have coded the LSTM structure by myself instead of using the build-in layer.
 - A *ModelRunner* class is added to control the pipeline of model training and evalution.